BayshoreNetworks/gargoyle/README.md

 # gargoyle
 Gargoyle Port Scan Detector

-This was written on a Linux platform and is intended to run on Linux.
-It requires netfilter (kernel level) and iptables (user space).
+This software (Gargoyle) was written on a Linux platform and is intended to run on Linux and no other platforms.
+It requires netfilter (kernel level), iptables (user space) and sqlite3.

+Gargoyle was written to operate in high speed environments.
+Most of the stuff we analyzed before deciding to write Gargoyle worked off log file data.
+Gargoyle is different in that it operates off live network packet data.
+It has been compiled and tested on Debian, Ubuntu, Fedora and Raspbian.

-This solution is based on the notion of different severity levels where some blocks are immediate, others are based on a time cycle, and others are based on some analysis process.
+Gargoyle is based on the notion of different severity levels where some blocks are immediate, others are based on a time cycle, and others are based on some analysis process.
 Then there is also a cleanup process to not leave block rules in forever and ever.

 There are numerous run time entities: